UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Experiment

 The proposed heterogeneous distillation method UHKD is further evaluated on ImageNet-1K dataset using 12 heterogeneous teacher-student model pairs, covering CNNs, ViTs, and MLPs.
 The detailed results are reported in Table~\ref{tab:imagenet}.

-Intermediate feature-based distillation methods achieve substantial performance gains on the large-scale dataset, with an average top-1 accuracy of 71.92\%.
-Moreover, the severe performance collapse observed with FitNet on CIFAR-100 for MLP-based and Transformer-based students is largely mitigated.
-This improvement can be attributed to two factors: (1) the larger dataset provides richer and more diverse training samples, enabling feature-based methods to better capture the discrepancies between teacher and student representations; and (2) MLP and Transformer architectures are more sensitive to dataset scale, and thus benefit significantly in terms of representation learning and generalization ability \cite{DBLP:conf/iclr/DosovitskiyB0WZ21,DBLP:conf/nips/TolstikhinHKBZU21,DBLP:conf/iclr/ParkK22}.

-Nevertheless, feature-based methods still struggle to bridge the semantic gap between heterogeneous models, leading to suboptimal performance in some cases.
-For example, distilling from ConvNeXt-T to ResMLP-S12 yields 74.69\% top-1 accuracy, which is 1.96\% lower than training from scratch, indicating that guidance from intermediate features may even be detrimental.
-In contrast, response-based distillation methods naturally alleviate the negative effects of architectural mismatch and achieve better overall performance, with an average top-1 accuracy of 73.38\%, yielding a 1.46\% improvement over feature-based methods.
-Notably, DIST, which performed poorly on CIFAR-100, also benefits from the large-scale dataset, as the increased number of samples facilitates more reliable learning and transfer of inter-class relations.
+Feature-based methods achieve 71.92\% average top-1 accuracy, with the severe collapses seen on CIFAR-100 largely mitigated by the richer dataset and scale sensitivity of MLPs and Transformers \cite{DBLP:conf/iclr/DosovitskiyB0WZ21,DBLP:conf/nips/TolstikhinHKBZU21,DBLP:conf/iclr/ParkK22}.
+Nevertheless, they still struggle with semantic gaps and may even degrade performance.
+For example, FitNet distillation from ConvNeXt-T to ResMLP-S12 achieves 74.69\%, 1.96\% lower than training from scratch.
+Response-based methods perform better, with an average accuracy of 73.38\%, representing a 1.46\% improvement over feature-based methods.
+DIST also benefits from the larger dataset, as the larger number of samples enables more reliable inter-class relation transfer.

-OFA and FBT also achieve highly competitive results on ImageNet-1K, obtaining average top-1 accuracies of 73.96\% and 74.26\%, respectively, which correspond to gains of 0.58\% and 0.88\% over response-based methods.
-In comparison, benefiting from the global modeling capability of frequency representations and the learnable alignment mechanism in FAM, UHKD achieves an average top-1 accuracy of 74.64\%, outperforming OFA and FBT by 0.68\% and 0.38\%, respectively.
-This confirms the advantage of incorporating frequency-domain representations for heterogeneous knowledge transfer.
-For CNN-based students, distilling from Mixer-B/16 to MobileNetv2 achieves 72.89\% top-1 accuracy, exceeding OFA by 0.77\% and FBT by 0.58\%.
-For ViT-based students, distilling from ConvNeXt-T to DeiT-T yields 76.09\% top-1 accuracy, surpassing OFA by 1.68\% and FBT by 0.83\%.
-And for MLP-based students, distilling from ConvNeXt-T to ResMLP-S12 attains 78.05\% top-1 accuracy, improving upon OFA by 0.79\% and FBT by 0.72\%.
-These results demonstrate the robustness and scalability of UHKD across diverse architecture combinations on large-scale datasets.
+Heterogeneous methods such as OFA and FBT achieve competitive results, with average top-1 accuracies of 73.96\% and 74.26\%, corresponding to gains of 0.58\% and 0.88\% over response-based methods.
+In comparison, the proposed UHKD leverages frequency-domain representations and the learnable alignment mechanism in FAM to achieve 74.64\%, surpassing OFA and FBT by 0.68\% and 0.38\%, respectively.
+For instance, distillation from ConvNeXt-T to DeiT-T yields 76.09\% top-1 accuracy, exceeding OFA by 1.68\% and FBT by 0.83\%.
+Overall, these results demonstrate the robustness and scalability of UHKD across diverse architectures on large-scale datasets.